 In summary, while the term “free-range” isn’t altogether meaningless, egg producers commonly use the term to deceive.
 Claiming that hens are free-range because they’re allowed outdoors is utterly dishonest, unless the birds actually spend a significant portion of their lives outside.

-As currently applied, free-range is too often a bogus marketing term that tricks consumers into paying top dollar, while delivering only minimal welfare improvements.
+In current use, free-range is too often a bogus marketing term that tricks consumers into paying top dollar, while delivering only minimal welfare improvements.
 So how can you make sure the hens that lay your eggs are treated well?
 The answer is to reject free-range in favor of eggs sourced from “pasture-raised” hens.

 Here, the promise is that in good weather during daytime, the hens live outdoors.
 The best of these farms rotate their hens every few days to a new patch of grass.
 This allows the chickens the opportunity to eat their natural diet of grubs and insects rather than to subsist on feed corn.